kubevirt/user-guide/docs/virtual_machines/tekton_tasks.md

 ### Existing tasks

 #### Create Virtual Machines
-- create-vm-from-manifest - create a VM from provided manifest.
+- create-vm-from-manifest - create a VM from provided manifest or with virtctl.
 - create-vm-from-template - create a VM from template (works only on OpenShift).

 #### Utilize Templates